LuuucasM/Imaginengion/ObsidianVault/Imaginengion/game coding bug fix.md

 		- the one good thing is that the more accurate i make the imgui code now the better prepared i will be to make the switch because I will know exactly what i need from my engines own UI system to be able to recreate the engine gui
 - add ability to render font
 - i need to add components at some point:
-	- attribute component
+	- attribute component (multi)
-	- collider component
+	- collider component (multi)
-	- rigid body component
+	- rigid body component (unique)
-	- particle component i suppose but will probably be a while until i can do this one
+	- particle component (dont know yet its so far away)
 - add sound
+- add physics
+- add entity picking in the editor